British Auxiliary Legion: British regulars attached to the Legion

-The first British Marines under Lord John Hay (the British Commodore) landed to garrison Portugalete in Apr 1836.
-In May the Royal Marines were expanded to a full battalion under Major Owen.
+The first British Marines under Lord John Hay (the British Commodore) landed to garrison Portugalete in April 1836.
+In May the Royal Marines were expanded to a full battalion under Major John Owen.
 Small detachments of Royal Marine Artillery, Royal Artillery and Royal Engineers were subsequently added.

-In November 1836, 39 officers and men of the British Royal Artillery joined the Naval force supporting the British Auxiliary Legion.
-60 additional men arrived in Jan 1837.
+In November 1836, 39 officers and men of the British Royal Artillery joined the naval force supporting the British Auxiliary Legion.
+60 additional men arrived in January 1837.
 There were also 100 men of the Royal Marine Artillery.
-Cairns says all British Artillery used 9-pounder smoothbore field pieces and 5 1/2” howitzers, along with a few Congreve rocket launchers and light mountain pieces.
+Cairns says all British Artillery used 9-pounder smoothbore field pieces and 5 1/2" howitzers, along with a few Congreve rocket launchers and light mountain pieces.
 Somerville (1995), however, gives the British Auxiliary Legion 6-pounders and short 12-pounders (presumably howitzers) and the Royal Artillery larger pieces including large howitzers.